ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 Depending on which one you choose, you can determine what happens with counted and not counted product quantities.

 * **Full** - Products that are not counted are considered missing and will get a quantity of "0" assigned.

 * **Partial** - Products that are not counted are not reconciled and their availability will remain the same.

+> [!IMPORANT]
+> If the Reconciliation Type is Full and a Default Product Group is assigned, uncounted quantities will be set to "0" **only** for products from that group.

 ![picture](pictures/Planned_Reconciliation_Types_09_07.png)